-Lauryl alcohol [from coconut or palm kernel oil followed by hydrogenation]
+- Lauryl alcohol (derived from coconut or palm kernel oil)

-Sodium hydroxide [lye] or sodium carbonate [washing soda]
+- Sodium hydroxide (lye) or carbonate (washing soda)

-Other uses for sodium lauryl sulfate are as shaving cream and engine degreasers.
-One use less than pleasant to consider is the use of SLS to kill blackbirds.
+Other uses for sodium lauryl sulfate are in shaving cream and engine degreasers.
+The same ingredient in your toothpaste is used to degrease engines.
+Hah!
+Oh, and there is one use less than pleasant to consider: the use of SLS to kill blackbirds.
 Nevertheless, for typical human use, the chemical is declared acceptable by the FDA.

 Note: You might also enjoy Exotic Perfume and Ambergris